Blog

 What I want to talk about today is what Easter Sunday and Resurrection means to me from a metaphysical point of view.
 It goes beyond orthodox Christianity and has meaning for our lives as we are on this prime material plane and our eventual spiritual evolution.

 People took this time to plant crops and see to the fertility of their animals and their tribe as well, assuming they weren’t already pregnant, of course.
-And people rejoiced.
+And people rejoiced to see spring return, and the end, for a while at least, to winter, scarcity and hunger.
+It was the time for rebirth for the whole tribe.

 I came upon the realization that there are many ways to have a form of resurrection.
 We can live a certain way, keep the same habits, the same beliefs, the same viewpoint, but there comes a time when we can no longer be in the same place we have been.
 We have to change.
 We have to go from the “doldrums of winter/death” to a new life with new vistas, new ideas new ways that work better for us than the way we were doing things.